 Current Research Group

-- Ines Otosaka, Greenland/Antarctic ice sheet mass balance and regional variability in sea level rise, University of Leeds, (2016-)
+- Ines Otosaka, PhD Student, (2016 – Present), University of Leeds, School of Earth and Environment, Topic: Greenland/Antarctic ice sheet mass balance and regional variability in sea level rise.

 Past group members

-- Jake Davies, CPOM Summer Placement, Arctic sea ice and Antarctic calving front location, University of Leeds, 2017.
+- Jake Davies, CPOM Summer Placement, Arctic sea ice and Antarctic calving front location, 2017.

-- Sam Spillard, CPOM Summer Placement, Sea Ice Mobile Phone App, University of Leeds, 2016.
+- Sam Spillard, CPOM Summer Placement, Sea Ice Mobile Phone App, 2016.